 Get estimation from BA

 So, how much is it going to cost you?
 It depends.
-The average gap is $45-75K.
+Before you request an estimation, check out our blog post related to this topic and get prepared.
+We can say that the average gap is $45-75K.
 But a lot depends on the functionality you’d like to have in your app.
 The more functions there are, the more costly your EHR system is going to be and the longer it will take to develop one.
 Keep in mind that you must develop MVP first.

 Choose absolutely crucial features that you need to have in your EHR system.
 Then, start developing a prototype.
 This is going to be your core functionality ready to be released and used by end clients.
 Then, you can do updates and gradually upgrade your EHR system, adding features that are not crucial but nice to have.
 Usually, what these features are becomes clear when you receive your first real user feedback.
 Testing your system on real users provides precious feedback and allows to correct the course of your final development stages.